 2. Hormonal medications

-- Oral contraceptives, with estrogen and progesterone help prevent ovulation and reduce menstrual flow.
+- Oral contraceptives, with estrogen and progesteroneiXA female hormone responsible for menstruation and pregnancy help prevent ovulation and reduce menstrual flow.

 - Gonadotropin-releasing hormone (GnRH) agonists stop ovarian hormone production and thereby create a sort of “medical menopause”